Hotrod369/modqueue-enhancer/README.md

 We welcome contributions to Modqueue Enhancer!
 To contribute, please follow these guidelines:

-- Code of Conduct: Respect our code of conduct to ensure a welcoming and inclusive environment.
 - Reporting Bugs: If you find a bug, please report it by creating a new issue and including detailed reproduction steps.
 - Feature Requests: Have a suggestion?
 Open an issue to discuss new features or improvements.
 - Pull Requests: For making changes, please fork the repository, make your changes, and submit a pull request.
 Ensure your code adheres to the coding standards of the project.